Rayleigh-Taylor Instability#

 Post-processing#

-In the post-processing subsection, the output of the mass of each fluid is enabled and allows to track to mass conservation throughout the simulation.
+In the post-processing subsection, the output of the area of each fluid is enabled and allows to track to mass conservation throughout the simulation.
+If the area is conserved in a 2D simulation, then the mass per unit length is too.
+The mass conservation is tracked both from a geometric perspective and from the volumetric integral of the VOF field.

 subsection post-processing